Joining the Society

 For more information, contact our Membership Team.

-Yes, for longstanding members who have fully retired from paid employment, we offer Senior membership.
+Yes, for longstanding members who have fully retired from paid employment, we offer Associate membership.

-Senior membership is free from any subscription fees and Senior Members receive all of the Society mailings, except for the Journal of British Haematology.
+Associate membership is free from any subscription fees and Senior Members receive all of the Society mailings, except for the Journal of British Haematology.
+They also have access to most of the Full Membership benefits; see our Membership page for more details.

-To apply for Senior membership, please contact our Membership Team and they will be happy to help.
+If you are a current member, you can apply for Associate Membership by contacting our Membership Team and they will be happy to help.

 Updating your details and preferences